 Work on the admin panel

-At this stage, we create unique fields in the admin panel, which will be used by the editor to update website content.
+At this stage, we create unique fields in the admin panel that the editor can use to update website content.

 Development time — 8 – 12 hours (backend).